MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation.md

 1. Execute the collection query.
 1. Add any systems that are direct members.
-1. Add members from Include collections.
+1. Add members specified in the *Include* collections.
 1. Perform a logical `AND` between the returned results and the limiting collection.
-1. Remove members from the *exclude* collections.
+1. Remove members specified in the *exclude* collections.

    If the exclude collections also have query rules, or have include or exclude collections, evaluate them also.
 If these collections themselves are limiting collections, evaluate any collections below them.
 After fully evaluating the tree, return the results to the calling collection.